Doctelligence/doctelligence.github.io/roadmap.md

 ## 🧪 Prototype Development
   - Validate the DIN protocol with a pilot, enabling decentralized, privacy-preserving AI training through encrypted updates and participant incentives.

-- **Pre-seed Funding:**
-  - Target >$100k to support initial operations of the foundation.
-  - Establish a formal entity to oversee fundraising and governance, supporting dedicated research, advancing technologies, and expanding the foundation and network.

 ## 🌍 Community Building
 - Launch the website and engage with AI and blockchain communities for feedback.

 ---

-# Phase 2 (Part 1): Seed Funding and Token Launch (12-18 months)
+# Phase 2 (Part 1): Token Launch (12-18 months)

+- **Establish Foundation**
+  - Establish a formal entity to oversee fundraising and governance, supporting dedicated research, advancing technologies, and expanding the foundation and network.

 ## 🔄 Token Launch Considerations
 - Explore utility-driven token models only if beneficial for the network's vision.
 Recognize that native tokens can be volatile and speculative assets.